SynchronetBBS/sbbs/README.md

 #### Email

 - Please don't.
 Public support discussions are better for everyone, especially those searching the web for answers in the future.

+### FAQ

+#### I followed the instructions, but it isn't working

+It usually turns out that the instructions were not followed closely enough.
+Please try again.
+(I'm not pretending that this thing is bug-free or that the instructions are perfectly clear.
+I'm just sayin'.)

+#### System performance is poor / memory usage has increased since I installed this

+The Forum page is the most likely culprit.
+Sorting messages into threads takes up a certain amount of memory and CPU time.
+Bots crawling through your Forum may hit several pages at once, etc.  You may be able to mitigate this by playing with the *max_messages* setting as [described above](#optional-settings).
+You may also consider consider restricting access to your Forum page so that only authenticated / non-guest users may browse it; access control via *webctrl.ini* files is described in the [Pages](#pages) section above.

+#### Why aren't you using *insert flavour-of-the-month web framework here*

+Because I don't feel like it, and I don't want to hear about it.
+I'm sure it's awesome, though.

+#### Why don't you use *insert javascript-tooling-thing here*

+Because I don't feel like it.
+Also, if it adds additional dependencies or setup steps on behalf of the end-user (sysops), I'm not interested in supporting it.